leapdao/nervos/docs/childchain.md

   event BurnQuorum(bytes32 indexed txHash, address indexed from, uint256 amount, Sig[] signatures);
 ```

 The contained data can be relayed to the parent bridge to unlock funds to the address of the burner.
+Further signatures can not be collected under the same `txHash`.
+The `txHash` should be used as a lock in the parent-chain bridge to prevent double-payments.

 ## Setup Steps